-"The bi-annual changing of time is the perfect opportunity to make sure that your smoke and carbon monoxide detectors are up-to-date and in working order," Mike Hartman, Assistant Fire Chief, said.
+"The bi-annual changing of time is the perfect opportunity to make sure that your smoke and carbon monoxide detectors are up-to-date and in working order," Jerry Ewers, Muscatine Fire Chief, said.
+"This is a good time to test smoke and carbon monoxide detectors, change the batteries in these devices, replace outdated detectors, and to remind family and friends to do the same in their homes."

-All residents are encouraged to check their smoke and carbon monoxide detectors monthly and change the batteries at least twice a year, or when the detector(s) make the "chirping" noise that indicates a low battery.
-The National Fire Prevention Agency (NFPA) also recommends that residences should have one smoke detector per floor and one in each sleeping area.
+All residents are encouraged to check their smoke and carbon monoxide detectors monthly and to change the batteries at least twice a year, or when the detector(s) make the "chirping" noise that indicates a low battery.
+The National Fire Prevention Agency (NFPA) also recommends that residences should have at least one smoke detector per floor and one in each sleeping area.

+Smoke and carbon monoxide detectors are now required by state law.
 If you do not have both of these detectors ... purchase and install them.